Methodology FAQs: Our formulas, data sources and eligibility criteria

 Which DSPs report video streaming?

-Do you track UGC streams? / Is UGC included in total streaming activity?
+Do you track UGC streams? / Is UGC included in video streaming activity?

 Can I exclude UGC streaming?